-Return through your Superintendent of Business by: April of this school year for the first bulk ordering of kits.
+Return through your superintendent by: April of this school year.
 It is possible to order kits throughout the school year.
 The kits are on a first come, first serve basis.
-You will need approval from the business office for kits ordered at any time.

 NOTE: If this list is to be reassigned to a different teacher, enter the new teacher name.
 Use blank form for additional teachers.